 Uses of Hydrocortisone in details

 There are specific as well as general uses of a drug or medicine.
-A drug can be used to prevent a disease, treat a disease over a period or cure a disease.
+A medicine can be used to prevent a disease, treat a disease over a period or cure a disease.
 It can also be used to treat the particular symptom of the disease.
 The drug use depends on the form the patient takes it.
 It may be more useful in injection form or sometimes in tablet form.
 The drug can be used for a single troubling symptom or a life-threatening condition.
-While some drugs can be stopped after few days, some drugs need to be continued for prolonged period to get the benefit from it.
+While some medications can be stopped after few days, some drugs need to be continued for prolonged period to get the benefit from it.
 The below information contains the uses of Hydrocortisone drug.

 It is used as a cream to treat mild to moderate inflammatory skin disorders such as mild to moderate eczema (itchy skin rash)contact dermatitis (e.g. after contact with certain plants, cosmetics, irritants like detergents), insect bite reactions.